mfilippo/tornado-realtime/README.md

 python3 webserver.py
 ```

-Assuming the application is running on `localhost:8888` (default port), logs will show the produced messages and all clients connected to `http://localhost:8888` will receive the messaged via WebSocket in real time.
+Assuming the application is running on `localhost:8888` (default port), logs will show the produced messages and all clients connected to `http://localhost:8888` will receive the messages via WebSocket in real time.
 The received messages can be seen by inspecting the browser console.